MadBomber/aia/README.md

 ## Embedded Parameters as Placeholders

-In the example prompt text file above I used the default regex to define parameters as all upper case characters ply space underscore and the vertical pipe enclosed within square brackets.
-Since the time that I original wrote AIA I've seen more developers use double curly braces to define parameters.
+In the example prompt text file above I used the default regex to define parameters as all upper case characters plus space, underscore and the vertical pipe enclosed within square brackets.
+Since the time that I original starting writing AIA I've seen more developers use double curly braces to define parameters.
 AIA allows you to specify your own regex as a string.
 If you want the curly brackets use the `--regex` option on the command line like this:

 `--regex '(?-mix:({{[a-zA-Z _|]+}}))'`